 This website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.
 You can adjust your preferences below.

-William has a general Chancery practice in all the areas of work undertaken in chambers, including but not limited to trusts, wills, probate and the administration of estates, Inheritance Act claims, real property (particularly proprietary estoppel), pensions, Court of Protection (both property and affairs and health and welfare), Chancery issues in family law and professional negligence claims related to those areas of practice.
+William has a general Chancery practice in the following areas: trusts, wills, probate and the administration of estates, Inheritance Act claims, real property (particularly proprietary estoppel), Court of Protection, Chancery issues in family law and professional negligence claims related to those areas of practice.

 Chambers and Partners UK Bar 2021Has a fantastic eye for detail and a clear grasp of strategy